-Finding the Top Financial Advisor Firms in Lancaster, PA
+Finding the Top Financial Advisor Firms in Lancaster, Pennsylvania

-It may be challenging to find a financial advisor in Lancaster, Pennsylvania.
-The search can involve a lot of phone calls and research into complex documents filled with financial jargon.
+It cab be challenging to find a financial advisor in Lancaster, Pennsylvania.
+The search may involve a lot of phone calls and combing through documents filled with financial jargon.
 But don’t worry.
 We did the hard work for you.
-We conducted in-depth research on such key factors as account minimums, services offered and the qualifications of the advisors they employ.
-Read on for the top seven financial advisor firms in the area.
+We conducted in-depth research, looking at such key factors as account minimums, services offered and advisor qualifications.
+Read on for the top financial advisor firms who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|